-In addition to being a coach in the Teacher Leadership Program/Jewish Day School Fellowship, Heilpern is also director of professional development at the Jewish Educational Center in Elizabeth, NJ.
-Prior to her work as a coach, Heilpern was an assistant principal at Yavneh Academy in Paramus, NJ.
+In addition to being a coach in the Teacher Leadership Program/Jewish Day School Fellowship, Heilpern is also director of professional development at the Jewish Educational Center in Elizabeth, New Jersey.
+Before her work as a coach, Heilpern was an assistant principal at Yavneh Academy in Paramus, New Jersey.
 She also served as the director of the Teachers’ Center and director of Teacher Education at Jewish Educational Services (JES) of the Jewish Federation of Northern New Jersey.
-Heilpern holds a BA in Judaic Studies from the University of Massachusetts and an MA in Jewish Communal Service, with a concentration in Jewish Education from Brandeis University.
+Heilpern holds a BA in Judaic studies from the University of Massachusetts and an MA in Jewish communal service with a concentration in Jewish Education from Brandeis University.

-Shira Horowitz co-teaches ED 264a Foundations of Education, a course taken during the first summer of the public elementary and Jewish day school concentrations of the MAT.
+Shira Horowitz is currently a coach and a course assistant in the AGS EdM program.
+She co-taught ED 264a Foundations of Education, a course taken during the first summer of the public elementary and Jewish day school concentrations of the MAT.
 Horowitz spent many years teaching kindergarten and first grade in a Jewish day school in the Boston area.
-She also worked as a mentor teacher and field instructor in the Jewish day school concentration of the MAT Program from 2002 to 2015.
+She also worked as a mentor teacher and field instructor in the Jewish day school concentration of the MAT Program from 2002 to 2021.

-Marya R. Levenson is Professor of the Practice in Education and the Harry S. Levitan Director of the Brandeis Education Program.
+Marya R. Levenson is Professor of the Practice in Education and Director Emerita of the Education Program.
 She was a teacher in the Boston Public Schools, principal of Newton North High School, and superintendent of the North Colonie Schools.
-She is the founder of the Brandeis Education Studies Program and codirector of the Teacher Leadership Program.
+She is the founder of the Brandeis Education Studies Program and co-director of the Teacher Leadership Program.
 Levenson is the author of Pathways to Teacher Leadership: Emerging Models, Changing Roles.

 Aviva Scheur teaches ED 253 Improving Teaching and Learning in the Classroom and serves as a coach in the Brandeis Teacher Leadership Program.
-She also works as the Shin Shin supervisor for the Combined Jewish Philanthropies in Boston.
-Previously, she served as education director at several synagogues, and was the head of the Tanakh department and leader of professional development at Gann Academy.
+Previously, she worked as the Shin Shin supervisor for the Combined Jewish Philanthropies in Boston, as education director at several synagogues, and as the head of the Tanakh department and leader of professional development at Gann Academy.
 Aviva has taught Pedagogy of Tanakh in the Brandeis MAT Program, presented at many conferences on teaching and learning and is a contributing author to The Power of Teacher Rounds: A Guide for Facilitators, Principals, and Department Chairs, by Vivian Troen and Katherine C. Boles.